-30-Day Notice of Information Collection Under Review: COPS Application Attachment to SF-424.
+30-Day Notice of Information Collection Under Review: COPS Application Guide.Start Printed Page 2280

-The Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-The information collection is published to obtain comments from the public and affected agencies.
-This extension of a currently approved information collection was previously published in the Federal Register Volume 72, Number 205, pages 60389-60390, October 24, 2007, allowing for a 60-day comment period.
+The Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS), will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The proposed information collection is published to obtain comments from the public and affected agencies.
+This proposed information collection was previously published in the Federal Register Volume nn, Number nnn, page nnnnn on month, day, year, allowing for a 60 day comment period.

-The purpose of this notice is to allow for an additional 30 days for public comment February 8, 2008.
+The purpose of this notice is to allow for an additional 30 days for public comment until February 13, 2008.
 This process is conducted in accordance with 5 CFR 1320.10.

 —Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;